Widiskel/fintopio-mining-bot/README.md

    2. Enter Telegram Query
    3. Start The bot Again after account creation complete
 6.  after bot started choose option 3 start bot
-7.  if something wrong with your Account, reset Account (option 2) first or just delete problematic a, to cancel running bot press `ctrl+c` twice, and start again [from No 1.](#setup-session).

 ## Session Troubleshoot